 The September jobless rate fell from 8.9 percent in August and matched July's 8.7 percent.
 When the metric rose from 8.5 percent in June, it was the first increase since spring 2011.

 The U.S. unemployment rate grew to 7.3 percent in October from 7.2 percent in September.

 California lost 2,900 jobs in September —ending a nation-high 27 months of consecutive job growth — but bounced back in October.

 After government, education and health services posted the strongest job gains in October, adding 9,600 jobs.
 It was followed by leisure and hospitality, with 9,200 new jobs, suggesting that Californians continue to spend on travel and at restaurants.

 Manufacturing posted the biggest job losses, shrinking by 5,600 positions.

 The San Francisco Bay Area posted some of the state's lowest jobless rates.
 San Mateo had the lowest rate among all California counties at 5.1 percent, followed by San Francisco and Napa at 5.3 percent.

 Several large Southern California counties were above the state average, with San Bernardino at 9.4 percent, Los Angeles at 9.5 percent and Riverside at 10.1 percent.
 Orange County's jobless rate was 5.8 percent and San Diego's was 7 percent.

-Colusa County, a farming region north of Sacramento, had the state's highest unemployment rate in March at 23.9 percent.
-Marin County was the lowest at 5.2 percent.
+Imperial County, a farming region in the southeast corner of the state along the Mexican border, had the state's highest unemployment rate at 25.2 percent.